pmolodo/ies_angleScale/UsdLux-IESAngleScale-FindingsAndQuestions.md

   oval

 Notes:
-- We have the option (now or in the in the future) to allow "auto-dectection" of `vAngleScaleOrigin` (ie, angle that splits ies profile energy distribution equally on either side), by, ie, setting `vAngleScaleOrigin = -1`
+- In the future, we could possibly allow "auto-dectection" of `vAngleScaleOrigin` by, ie, setting `vAngleScaleOrigin = -1`

 ### C. Add `vAngleScaleOrigin`, `hAngleScaleOrigin`, and `angleScaleDirection` attributes